Kvm/Qemu

-Section titled “Mastering Kernel-Based Virtual Machine Technology”56.1 Understanding Virtualization
+Section titled “Mastering Kernel-Based Virtual Machine Technology”Why This Matters in DevOps/SRE

 Section titled “What is Virtualization?”Virtualization is a technology that allows multiple isolated virtual machines to run on a single physical server.
 KVM (Kernel-based Virtual Machine) turns the Linux kernel into a hypervisor.